Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 conditioning -- classical
 conditioning -- operant
 convexity: If you want to be lucky, look for opportunities with big upsides and low downsides.
 In addition to increased optionality, your errors will benefit you more than they harm you.
-Convex payoffs let you tinker your way to success and innovation.
-Copernican Principle: The more we learn about astronomy, the less it seems that earth is special.
+Convex payoffs let you tinker your way to success and innovation. copernican principle = humans are not privileged observers of the universe https://en.wikipedia.org/wiki/Copernican_principle Copernican Principle: The more we learn about astronomy, the less it seems that earth is special.
 It’s a small part of the universe, and each human is a small part of the earth.
 We are all spinning through the solar system — nowhere near the beginning or end of time. corporate slave (but also never achieving anything?) correlation is not causation